dapr/docs/daprdocs/content/en/reference/api/workflow_api.md

 ## Terminate Workflow

-Typically, service operators terminate a workflow if:
+Typically, you'd terminate a workflow if:

 - A particular business process needs to be cancelled, or
 - The workflow encounters a problem and needs to be stopped for mitigation.